PseudoKnight/CHDiscord/README.md

 CommandHelper 3.3.4 build #3978 or later is required.
 There are builds backported to CommandHelper 3.3.2 as well.

+## Instructions

-You'll need to have created a Discord application [here](https://discordapp.com/developers/applications/me).
+You'll first need to have create a Discord application [here](https://discordapp.com/developers/applications/me).
 Then add a Bot to it.
-Grab the "TOKEN" for the Bot that you'll use to connect this extension to Discord.
+Copy the TOKEN for the Bot, as you'll use this later in your connection script.
-Enable the `SERVER MEMBERS INTENT` and `MESSAGE CONTENT INTENT` of the Privileged Gateway Intents.
+Be sure to enable `SERVER MEMBERS INTENT` and `MESSAGE CONTENT INTENT` of the Privileged Gateway Intents.

+Next you'll need to add the bot to your Discord server.
+Go to the URL Generator under OAuth2.
+Select the scope 'bot', and optionally check any permissions you want it to start with. (see functions below) Go to the generated URL in your browser to authorize the bot for your server.

-Finally, you'll need your server id, which you can get by right-clicking your server name in Discord and clicking "Copy ID".
-(only visible when developer mode is enabled in advanced user settings)
+Finally, to connect this extension to Discord you'll need your Discord server id, which you can get by right-clicking your server name in Discord and clicking "Copy ID". (only visible when Developer Mode is enabled in Advanced User Settings) Use this together with the TOKEN above to run `discord_connect()` in your connection script.

 ## Bot Functions